seedcase-project/seedcase-registry/README.md

 ## Check the Web application

 Open an browser and type in the address <http://127.0.0.1:8080/>.
-You should be able to see the landing page of Seedcase Portal.
+You should be able to see the landing page of Seedcase Registry.
 You could try to access the admin part of the portal with address
 <http://127.0.0.1:8080/admin>, using the username and password you set
 up in the `.env.django` file.
 After you log in to the admin part, you